 Qoctor began as an idea to offer patients a choice of obtaining some of the basic things that they needed online without having to visit a doctor’s office.

 The service initially offered only medical certificates but quickly realized that it could also deal with basic medical issues that patients are expected to see a doctor for even if they do not require a face to face consultation.
 These basic medical issues include embarrassing ones such as sexually transmitted diseases, erectile dysfunction, or having a case of head lice.
 To obtain a medical certificate, you will be asked a few questions before you can book some chat time on Skype with a doctor, who will confirm that you are sick but do not require further medical intervention.
 The medical certificate will cost you $19.99, while referrals to other specialists also cost $19.99.
 A request for a prescription involves the doctor offering you information about the condition you are suffering from and then giving you options on the medication that you would like to purchase or get a subscription for.

 This online service is unlike others in the market because it expects you to make the decisions about your treatment instead of the doctor performing a diagnosis and making an appropriate decision.
-In as much as it offers patient flexibility and choice, this makes it a tricky service because it can be misused to obtain medication illegally.
+In as much as it offers patient flexibility and choice, this makes it a tricky service because it may be misused to obtain medication not unsuitable for the user regarding their circumstance.
 Furthermore, the service is different because it initially uses a questionnaire to ask medical questions and only sets up a Skype video consultation with a doctor when necessary.

 This means that you do not have direct and quick access to a doctor at all times the way other online services operate.
 Even though the questionnaire enables you to provide pertinent information as you desire, a physical or virtual doctor would nevertheless have the ability to ask the right questions that can generate a clearer diagnosis.